 Let’s face it, nonprofits are typically on a very tight budget.
 Because of this, they usually will employ fewer staff members.
 Consequently, staff members will tackle multiple responsibilities including all things accounting and bookkeeping.
 The staff at Margo’s Bookkeeping knows all about the time consumption of the bookkeeping process.
 Your staff needs to focus on the business of your organization.
 Hiring a bookkeeper will free up a considerable amount of time allowing your staff to focus on maximizing the funds of your agency.

 Cut Your Labor Costs

 Sometimes the business of a nonprofit will increase.
-A remote bookkeeper is indeed necessary if the organization wasn’t prepared for it.
+A virtual CFO is indeed necessary if the organization wasn’t prepared for it.
 Under those circumstances, there will be a need for a full-time or part-time bookkeeper.
 When that happens, however, the nonprofit’s costs can go through the roof.
 Portions of the nonprofit’s costs will then go towards:

 - The bookkeeper’s salary

 - Software/hardware costs

 - Health Insurance